prodg1974/KZ/README.md

+The most important piece for review is Kenzan3.py

 This code is designed to process a set of HTM files.
 It creates an instance of a page object for each file and parses the text of the page for a set of tags which become a property of the instance.
 Values for path './', filespec '*meta*' and tag 'li' are hard coded.

 Executing the script with no parameters will generate a summary report.
 Passing a parameter of 'json' will output the page instances in json format (but without the tags), passing a parameter of sql will ouput sql designed to insert the parsed text of the tags into a 'Tags' table.